kkocamaz/GPS_transport/.ipynb_checkpoints/README-checkpoint.md

 ## Exploratory Analysis

+Some of the figures used in exploratory analysis are shown below.
+In the following figure, x-axis is distance from kızılay (Ankara city square) and y-axis is speed in km/hr.
+Colors are assigned per vehicle-id for map-matched data (MAT) and red color is assigned for augmentation data (AUG).
 ![Exploratory Analysis Figure 1](figs/readme/eda1.png)

+In the following figure, distribution of map-matched data over the segments is shown in blue color.
+As can be seen, the map-matched data (MAT) is not uniformly distributed on the corridor.
+In particular, data scarcity can be seen on the short segments from figure in the below.
+One of the benefit for data augmentation can seen from the figure with red color.
+As can be seen, data can be augmented on the segments to tackle data scarcity problem and to increase accuracy of speed calculation.
 ![Exploratory Analysis Figure 2](figs/readme/eda2.png)

+The figure in the below shows the difference between the speed calculation methods.
+As can be seen *space mean speed* and *time mean speed* values are similar.
 ![Exploratory Analysis Figure 3](figs/readme/eda3.png)

+The following figure is discritized version of *time-space diagram* which is widely used in traffic engineering.
 ![Exploratory Analysis Figure 4](figs/readme/eda4.png)

+The following figure shows speed histograms for consecutive segments where blue shows map-matched data and red shows augmentation data.
+It can be said taht segment ID 43 migh be relatively longer segment or it can be joint from another road.
 ![Exploratory Analysis Figure 4](figs/readme/eda5.png)

+## Outcomes

+One of the outcomes can be read from this [link](./ace_RNN.pdf).
+Seasonal autoregressive integrated moving average (SARIMA) models are used to predict speed on each segments. *statsmodel* package is used in this work.

+Currently, optimum spatial discritization is of interest on our study.
+It is planned to detect traffic incidents and *events* by using machine learning algorithms.
+In addition, considereing outputs of the event detection algorithm, accurate spatial disciritization can be done with designed iterative algortihms.